jinmc/piglatin/README.md

 # piglatin

-In this assignment you will write a program to translate English sentences into "Pig Latin."

 Pig Latin is a "secret" language used by children, often in the belief that their parents won't understand them.
 The rules are simple: